-From 2018, the Company is the parent of a multinational corporation (MNC).
-In 2018 and 2019, the Parent submitted a Country-by-Country (CbC) report and a notification of its participation in an MNC to the tax authorities within a time frame established by regulation.
+The Company is the Parent of a multinational corporation (MNC).
+In 2019 and 2020, the Parent submitted a notification of its participation in the MNC and Country-by-Country (CbC) reports for the stated periods to the tax authorities within a time frame established by regulation.